mohini-sri90/docs/docs/dtdashboard.md

  ![IFrame widget](images/dtdashboard/iframe-widget.png)

-IFrame settings allows user the following functionalities:
+IFrame widget supports the following functionalities:

-- User can execute javascript after iframe has been loaded, only if the iframe src is from the same domain.
+- Custom JavaScript execution after iframe has been loaded, provided the iframe src is from the same domain.
-- The Iframe content can also be opened in a new tab.
+- Iframe content can also be opened in a full-view mode in a new tab.
 - IFrame content from a different domain can also be embedded as long the src domain is CORS enabled.

 ![IFrame widget settings](images/dtdashboard/iframe-settings.png)